About Project for Empty Space:

-Project For Empty Space is a nonprofit organization dedicated to creating safe and equitable spaces for audiences and artists alike.
+Project for Empty Space is a nonprofit organization dedicated to creating safe and equitable spaces for audiences and artists alike.
 PES is committed to cultivating discourse around important social issues through the catalytic lens of contemporary art.
 Our mission is to promote artists whose work is oriented around social impact; and to initiate conversations that engage issues of marginality, intersectionality, and cultural tolerance.
 Through our work we strive to create exhibitions and programming in our spaces that dispel the notion that art is meant for one type of audience.
 Our aim is to encourage the idea that everyone should have equal opportunity to access art.

-About the Artist:
+About the Newark Artist Accelerator: